benhollar/benhollar.github.io/_posts/2022-11-11-projecting-weight-change.md

 Recently, I've been grappling with finding the motivation and willpower to stick to the lifestyle change that losing significant sums of weight requires.
-Understanding what to do is straightforward; the only essential advice is that to lose weight, you must consume fewer calories than you expend. **Calories in, calories out.** In my experience, though, that's harder said than done.
+Understanding what to do is straightforward; the only essential advice is that to lose weight, you must consume fewer calories than you expend. **Calories in, calories out.** In my experience, though, that's easier said than done.
 Hunger pangs are frequent, and seeing the number on the scale increase _ever_ is intensely demoralizing.

 **Losing weight is a mental battle.** And this time around, I'm finding success by relying on collecting data about